OfficeDev/open-xml-docs/docs/word/how-to-replace-text-in-a-word-document-with-sax.md

 This topic shows how to use the Open XML SDK to search and replace text in a Word document with the Open XML SDK using the Simple API for XML (SAX) approach.
-For more information about the basic structure of a `SpreadsheetML` document, see [Structure of a SpreadsheetML document](structure-of-a-spreadsheetml-document.md).
+For more information about the basic structure of a `WordprocessingML` document, see [Structure of a WordprocessingML document](./structure-of-a-wordprocessingml-document.md).

 ## Why Use the SAX Approach?